 Lagoa do Canário (Canário Lake)

-Apparently this lake has been nicknamed Snapchat Lake because it resembles the ghosty app’s logo, but it will always be Lagoa do Canário (Canário Lake).
+Apparently this lake has been nicknamed Snapchat Lake because it resembles the ghosty app’s logo from above, but it will always be Lagoa do Canário (Canário Lake).
 Snapchat may be dead, but this lake definitely isn’t.

 Anyway.
 Canário Lake is housed in a small volcanic crater in the Devassa mountain range, surrounded by a dense forest.
 It’s actually quite hidden which gives it a peaceful feeling when you finally get there.
 Perfect place to meditate if you’re into it.